 Fellows will receive a generous scholarship, and all travel, food, and accommodation will be covered under the fellowship.

-Fellowships will be awarded to early-career journalists with skills in digital media from India, Nepal, Bangladesh, and Myanmar who are interested in reporting on cross-border human trafficking in the region, and:
+Fellowships are awarded to early-career journalists with skills in digital media from India, Nepal, Bangladesh, and Myanmar who are interested in reporting on cross-border human trafficking in the region, and:

 - Have 2-3 years of journalism or reporting experience